georgiee/coding-for-kids/slides.md

 ![](images/03-how/mbot.jpg)

 ---
-^ What's special abput it ?
+^ What's so special about it ?
 That the kid will assemble it.

 ^ Usuallly within 20mins